-For the second year running the college achieved a fantastic 99.7% A Level pass rate, and this year 54% of students achieved A*- B grades.
+For the second year running the college achieved a fantastic 99.7% A Level pass rate, and this year 54% of students achieved A* to B grades.

-Lowestoft Sixth Form, which is part of East Coast College, has always celebrated success in its STEM subjects and this year was no different with 100% of students achieving A*- B grades in physics and 77% achieving A* – B grades in maths.
+Lowestoft Sixth Form, which is part of East Coast College, has always celebrated success in its STEM subjects and this year was no different with 100% of students achieving A* to B grades in physics and 77% achieving A* to B grades in maths.

 Keith Shiels, Principal of Lowestoft Sixth Form College, said: “I am immensely proud of all of our students and staff for the hard work they put in both before and during lockdown, and we are pleased to be able to share their success through our results today.
 Our students have had to embrace a new way of learning almost overnight and they can take those successes forward to their next steps, as well as their fantastic academic achievements.
 The lessons we have learnt from this new way of teaching and learning, both for students and teachers, will undoubtedly enrich and transform the way students learn from now on.”

 Abbie Smyth achieved a fantastic three A grades in Psychology, English Literature and English Language, with her twin sister Emily studying the same courses and achieving an A* in Psychology and an A in both English Language and English Literature.
 Both have secured a place at Cambridge University to study English Literature this September.
 Abbie said: “I’m ecstatic and it’s such a relief as I thought I hadn’t got a place at university but I have!”